-The following day, the district made a Facebook post apologizing for the event, committing to clearing up any misunderstandings on their behalf and working to ensure no recurrence of the incident.
+The following day, the district made a Facebook post apologizing for the event, committing to clearing up any misunderstandings on their behave and working to ensure no reoccurrence of the incident, reports The Huffington Post .

 School systems are an environment where kids should feel safe and be protected from cruel treatment.
 Although the message behind the act was within reason, the method used was not in everyone’s best interest.